jcelaya/hdrmerge/README.md

 # Installation:

-Currently, HDRMerge is only supported in Linux.
+Currently, HDRMerge is only _officially_ supported in Linux.
+A short guide on how to cross-compile it for Windows is included in the *INSTALL_mingw.md* file.
 HDRMerge depends on:

 * Qt (tested with version 4.8)
 * LibRaw (tested with version 0.16.0)